DedRec/Mars-Rover-Search-and-Sample-Return-Project/README.md

 it also calls functions from within perception.py and decision.py.
 Everything in the jupyter notebook is defined in perception.py

-Run the following command on cmd this command will aid to use the keyboard library for debugging mode
+Run the following command on linux terminal this command will aid to use the keyboard library for debugging mode
 ```
 su root